xerolinux/XeroHub/content/posts/spotube-for-spotify/index.md

 It's an Open Source **Spotify** client that doesn't require Premium nor uses Electron!
 Available for both desktop & mobile!

-Following are the features that currently spotube offers:
+Following are the features that currently Spotube offers:

 🚫 No ads<br>
 ⬇️ Downloadable tracks<br>